 7 months in social studies

-The study of Latin, the basic language and culture, bolsters learning.
+The study of Latin, its basic language and culture bolsters learning and enhances

 the ability to read classical authors in the original language